wayscript/ws-slack/README.md

 Next, save the key to the [`.secrets`](https://docs.wayscript.com/platform/lairs/environment-variables#example-.env-and-.secrets-files) file in your Lair.
 Set the `key` as `SLACK_API_TOKEN` and the `value` as the token you obtained from slack.

+### 3) Deploy application

+A trigger should already be pre-configured.
+[Follow this guide](https://docs.wayscript.com/quickstart-spin-up-server/python/host-a-flask-server#configure-deploy-trigger) to set a trigger in case the trigger isn't present.
+Press the play button next to the trigger to deploy the flask app.

+The app should now be accessible via the endpoint specified next to the trigger.
+By default, the endpoint is only privately accessible, i.e. it can only be accessed in a browser where you are already logged into WayScript.
+You can make it publicly accesssible by going to the endpoints tab and setting "Make endpoints publicly accessible" to true.
+You can learn more about endpoints [here](https://docs.wayscript.com/platform/lairs/endpoints).

-### 3) Verify that service is up and working correctly
+### 4) Verify that service is up and working correctly

-Visit the `/status` endpoint.
-If you get "Slack API is connected and working properly" as a, it means the service is running and authenticated to connect with your slack workspace.
-The base url can be obtained from the endpoints tab in WayScript.
-You can also set whether the endpoints can be publicly accessible in the same tab.
-You can learn more about Lair endpoints [here](https://docs.wayscript.com/platform/lairs/endpoints).
-The full url would then be `BASE_URL/status`.
+Visit the `ENDPOINT/status` endpoint.
+If you get "Slack API is connected and working properly", it means the service is running and authenticated to connect with your slack workspace.
 You can also run the `example.py` by typing `python example.py` inside a WayScript terminal or press the play button in the top right corner of wayscript with `example.py` open.

 # Further reading